nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Diet Manager aims to achieve the following:
 1. Streamline the diet recording process
-2. Allow users to track and monitor their eating habits
+2. Allow users to track food calories intake and monitor their eating habits
+3. Enable users to monitor weight changes across time to work towards their ideal weight goal
-3. Provide personalised information and recommendations for the user
+4. Provide personalised information and recommendations for the user
-4. Monitor and track user's weight changes to achieve weight goal
+5. Monitor and track user's weight changes to achieve weight goal

 ## User Stories